pjoshi751/mosip-test/doc/cell.md

 Scalability of complex systems is non-trivial especially when there are multiple running components like microservices, databases, storage clusters etc. with complex interactions.
 End-to-end performance modelling of such a system poses signifcant challenges as the performance of the 'whole' does not have a straight-forward linear relationship to its 'parts'.

 To address this scalability problem, MOSIP recommends a cell architecture where hardware and software within a cell is fixed (canned), and the cell is benchmarked for certain capacity.
 Such cells, then, may be replicated to scale up capacity in a production depolyment with traffic routed to them via a load balancer.
 Ideally, each cell must be islolated from each other without any cross-dependencies.
-Practically, however, they may share certain resources.
+Practically, though, they may share certain resources.
 Scalabilty of such common resources needs to addressed separately.

 This document presents cell architecture for all major MOSIP modules for production deployment.